Football hooliganism: Match-day

+History

 The first recorded instances of football hooliganism in the modern game allegedly occurred during the 1880s in England, a period when gangs of supporters would intimidate neighbourhoods, in addition to attacking referees, opposing supporters and players.
 In 1885, after Preston North End beat Aston Villa 5–0 in a friendly match, both teams were pelted with stones, attacked with sticks, punched, kicked and spat at.
 One Preston player was beaten so severely that he lost consciousness and press reports at the time described the fans as "howling roughs".
 The following year, Preston fans fought Queen's Park fans in a railway station—the first alleged instance of football hooliganism outside of a match.
 In 1905, a number of Preston fans were tried for hooliganism, including a "drunk and disorderly" 70-year-old woman, following their match against Blackburn Rovers.

-Although instances of football crowd violence and disorder have been a feature of association football throughout its history (e.g. Millwall's ground was reportedly closed in 1920, 1934 and 1950 after crowd disturbances), the phenomenon only started to gain the media's attention in the late 1950s due to the re-emergence of violence in Latin American football.
+Although instances of football crowd violence and disorder have been a feature of association football throughout its history(e.g. Millwall's ground was reportedly closed in 1920, 1934 and 1950 after crowd disturbances), the phenomenon only started to gain the media's attention in the late 1950s due to the re-emergence of violence in Latin American football.
 In the 1955–56 English football season, Liverpool and Everton fans were involved in a number of incidents and, by the 1960s, an average of 25 hooligan incidents were being reported each year in England.
 The label "football hooliganism" first began to appear in the English media in the mid-1960s, leading to increased media interest in, and reporting of, acts of disorder.
-It has been argued that this, in turn, created a 'moral panic' out of proportion with the scale of the actual problem.
+It has been argued that this, in turn, created a "moral panic" out of proportion with the scale of the actual problem.